BMR guide

 Good answers start with clean inputs.
 Before calculating, check the labels, units, and dates so the tool is solving the same problem you actually have.

-• Use current measurements for today, or consistent measurements if comparing changes.
+• Use current measurements for today, or the same measurement routine if comparing changes over time.

 Example walkthrough